 Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online can be integrated with the Microsoft Azure platform by coupling the Microsoft Dynamics CRM event execution pipeline to the Microsoft Azure Service Bus.
 In essence, the Microsoft Dynamics CRM pipeline connects to the Microsoft Azure Service Bus enabling the data that has been processed as part of the current Microsoft Dynamics CRM operation to be posted to the bus.
 Microsoft Azure Service Bus solutions that are “CRM-aware” can listen for and read the data that is posted on the service bus by Microsoft Dynamics CRM.
 The posted data is stored in a RemoteExecutionContext class instance that is an extended version of IExecutionContext passed at run time to Microsoft Dynamics CRM asynchronous plug-ins.

-This integration between Microsoft Dynamics CRM 2011 and the Windows Azure platform provides a secure channel for communicating Microsoft Dynamics CRM run-time data to external cloud based line of business applications.
-This capability is especially useful in keeping disparate CRM systems or other database servers synchronized with Microsoft Dynamics CRM Online business data changes.
+This integration between Microsoft Dynamics CRM and the Microsoft Azure platform provides a secure channel for communicating Microsoft Dynamics CRM run-time data to external cloud-based line-of-business applications.

 Key elements of the connection

-The key elements that implement the integration between Microsoft Dynamics CRM 2011 and the Windows Azure Service Bus are as follows.
+The key elements that implement the integration between Microsoft Dynamics CRM and the Microsoft Azure Service Bus are as follows.

 - Asynchronous service

-- The asynchronous service is responsible for posting the Microsoft Dynamics CRM remote execution context to the Windows Azure Service Bus.
+- The asynchronous service is responsible for posting the Microsoft Dynamics CRM remote execution context to the Microsoft Azure Service Bus.
 Each post is performed by a system job of the asynchronous service.
 A user can view the status of each system job using the Microsoft Dynamics CRM web application.

 - Custom workflow Activities

-- Custom workflow activities can be written to post the current request’s data context to the Windows Azure Service Bus.
-For more information, see Sample: Azure Aware Custom Workflow Activity.
+- Custom workflow activities can be written to post the current request’s data context to the Microsoft Azure Service Bus.
+For more information, see Sample: Azure aware custom workflow activity.

 - Microsoft Azure Service Bus

-- The service bus relays the remote execution context between Microsoft Dynamics CRM 2011 and Windows Azure Service Bus solution listeners.
-The Windows Azure Access Control Service manages claims based authentication security.
+- The service bus relays the remote execution context between Microsoft Dynamics CRM and Microsoft Azure Service Bus solution listeners.
+The Microsoft Azure Access Control Service (ACS) manages claims based authentication security.

 - Microsoft Azure solution